 Contact Stress: Allowable, Permissible, Nominal, Calculated

-Contact Stress: Calculated, Fatigue Limit.
+Contact Stress: Calculated, Fatigue Limit,

 Cams wear, like bearings and gears.

-Allowable Contact Stress is the upper limit of rolling contact stress that the cam steel can sustain, without failure by pitting for 1 life*, with a reliability of 99%.
+Contact Stress Endurance Limit is the upper limit of rolling contact stress that the cam steel can sustain, without failure by pitting for 1 life*, with a reliability of 99%.
 Failure from pitting-fatigue is subjective and a source of considerable disagreement.
 One observer’s failure may be another observer’s wearing-in.
-1 Life is typically 10 million cycles, but not always.

 Hardness and Allowable Stress